The future of AI and cyber implications

 The imperative of long-term planning.
 Amy Webb observes that many companies have reduced their planning cycles, often foregoing long-term planning due to global volatility.
 Despite these challenges, she emphasizes the need for a more forward-thinking approach.
 “You need data, you need models, and you need patience,” she advises.
 Echoing this sentiment, Bill Ford also underscores the importance of strategic planning in the context of AI.
 He advocates that every company and nation should develop its AI strategy.

-Cyber implications
+Cyber Implications

 The insights presented during this session are a good source of inspiration for CISOs and cyber strategists to understand the cyber implications of AI.
 Based on my observations, here are some key considerations: